queryluke/masseffect-5e/static/data/rules/08-04-systems.md

 ### EWS (Electronic Warfare Suite)
 The ships EWS protects the vehicle from hacking attempts but also allows the crew to attempt to hack other ships.
-Players must be a the EWS system to take the Harden or Sabotage action in combat.
+Players must be at the EWS system to take the Harden or Sabotage action in combat.

 ### SSC (Sensors, Scanners, and Communications)
 Every vehicle comes with at least some modicum of sensors, scanners, and communication systems.
 Sensors and scanners